- Who We Are

 Using Cash Balance & Profit Sharing Plans to Your Reduce Taxable Income

-Business owners with substantial income and free cash can adopt a qualified retirement plan such as a Cash Balance Plan, a Profit Sharing Plan or both.
+Business owners with substantial income and free cash can adopt a qualified retirement plan such as a Cash Balance Plan, a Profit Sharing Plan, or both.
 The qualified plan may allow for tax deferral of $200k or more per year depending on the age and income of the taxpayer.
 A qualified retirement plan, typically designed by an actuary, can help high-income taxpayers who are above the income threshold significantly reduce their income to meet the threshold for the 20% 199A QBI deduction.

 Background: Terry is 60 years old and married.
 He owns a successful accounting firm.
 His firm’s QBI is $500,000 and after discussing his options with his financial advisor and an actuary consultant, he realizes he could retain more of his earnings by adopting a Cash Balance Plan (“CBP”).
-The example shows Terry’s taxable income prior to the CBP and after.
+The example shows Terry’s taxable income before the CBP and after.

 The tax savings shown are only Federal Income Tax.
 There may also be additional state & local tax savings available to you depending on your state of residence.